 CONCUSSION** An errant baseball bonks a well-to-do middle-aged suburban lesbian in the head and knocks an unexpected kind of sense into her.
 It inflames her repressed libido – lying fallow due to the ennui of a life relationship that’s gone nowhere for too long – and as she fixes up a small apartment in New York City, she gradually descends into a heated double life as a call girl for women.
 This film is raw, downbeat, frankly sexual, superbly acted, particularly by Robin Weigert in the lead; she reminded me favorably of Vera Farmiga.
 But the ponderous, unrelenting sense of depression makes it feel much longer than it is, and soon you’re simply gasping for air.
 It’s the kind of thing that’s easy to admire, harder to like.

 TOY’S HOUSE**** Three suburban teens, recoiling from their stifling parents, determine to build a house in the woods – not a tree house, a real house – and live off the land in freedom and independence.
 This is essentially a farce, but not terribly broad: it has tons of heart to go along with the knee-slapping humor.
 The heroic trio are all new to me, but Moises Arias steals every shot he’s in as “Biaggio,” the single strangest kid you’ve ever seen.
 One set of parents is sweetly but dimly overbearing (“You’re wearing the blue shirt today?
 Why not the one with the pocket?”), and young Joe Toy’s widowed dad has been reduced to nothing more than a fountain of withering sarcasm (Nick Offerman crushes this role), so the boys aren’t really oppressed and the stakes are kept low.
 You won’t learn much about parenting (or child-being); all it is, is a great time.
-This film was, perhaps unwisely, retitled THE KINGS OF SUMMER for commercial release.
+This film was, perhaps unwisely, blandly retitled THE KINGS OF SUMMER for commercial release.

 SHOPPING* Dead kittens galore.
 Working-class family in 1981 New Zealand, check.
 Violently abusive drunk father, check.
 Vicious yobbo shoplifting gang, check.
 More frickin expletives than at a frickin expletive frickin convention, check.
 The one ray of sunshine is the tender relationship between two brothers who provide each other their only real comfort, but just watch what happens to them.
 There’s no doubting the earnest professionalism of all concerned, but to say this wasn’t for me would be the understatement of the 2013 fest.

 VIRTUALLY HEROES** The first “Roger Corman movie” to screen at Sundance is a cute idea that went awry.
 Corman owned the war footage from eleven 80s-era Vietnam movies, so he challenged director G. J. Echternkamp to cut them together into something that might make (1) money and (2) some semblance of sense.
 This cinematic hodgepodge is reimagined, after a reparative 21st-century shoot, as a video game whose protagonists are self-aware.
 Brilliant: every time they’re killed, the game has to start over, so Echternkamp gets to use the same footage again!
 The newly-shot actors, including Robert Baker and Brent Chase as videographically-intense GIs, are up for it, and these talented farceurs observe the Golden Rule: take everything perfectly seriously.
 But there are video people, and then there are cinema people.
 We flickfolk have a low tolerance for restarting the story every ten minutes.
 Once we get it, the repetitive conceit goes on far, far, far, far, far too long.
 This film would have killed at 15, maybe 20 minutes.
 It runs 1:24.
 Nuff said.
-I must also mention CATNIP, a convulsively funny short – at least we thought so, and at 9pm MST on our first full day there! – which preceded the screening.
+But there was CATNIP, a convulsively funny short – at least we thought so, and at 9pm MST on our first full day there! – which preceded the screening.
 I invite you to check it out at http://www.youtube.com/watch?v=3scQ0wq5zLE

 GOOGLE AND THE WORLD BRAIN**** Pubbing versus grubbing.
 A searing doc on the Google Books project, which is a stated effort to digitize the world’s printed knowledge, to fashion an Alexandrian Library in the cloud.
 This film (named after a science-fictional H. G. Wells artifice, and the author is duly impersonated) comes down on the side of physical libraries, which most of us who like books also revere.
 The problem isn’t the fact of digitizing – everybody agrees that would be worthwhile in theory – but that one company, however well-intentioned, would be the ultimate gatekeeper and inevitable monetizer.
 Then there’s the copyright issue, which Google tried to sidestep at first and which is still being battled in court.
 The film is careful to make the oft-ignored point that authors and publishers do not have identical interests (that’s why there are literary agents, dawg); ask anybody whose “orphaned” book has fallen out of print.
 Google would not talk to the filmmakers about Google Books, only search, so its opponents get to pile on somewhat, and that’s not fair, but neither is the matchup between a corporate behemoth and a bunch of librarians.
-The best thing Google Books has achieved thus far is to coax some great institutions (like Harvard) into setting up their own cooperative digitizing project, which would be freely available to all – but they don’t have the money or the tech to do it as fast or as well.
+The best thing Google Books has achieved thus far is to coax some great institutions (like Harvard) into setting up their own cooperative digitizing projects, which would be freely available to all – but they don’t have the money or the tech to do it as fast or as well.
 If you think books are important, don’t miss this.

 C.O.G.*** We had high hopes for this one, because to my knowledge it’s the first time David Sedaris has permitted a film adaptation of his work.
 And it starts well, with Jonathan Groff as the Sedaris stand-in on a bus ride from hell, set to a creatively percussive score.
 An East Coast effete intellectual, he’s decided to find himself by going off the grid and working with the illegals on an Oregon apple farm.
 But the only person this naïve gringo can relate to turns out to be the wrong kind of friend, and he escapes into the arms of a benevolent evangelical sect, where he becomes a Child Of God under the tutelage of a splendid Denis O’Hare.
 We expected to bathe in Sedarian irony and got only a tiny bit – and what was left was a very personal journey that didn’t have all that much to say about anybody else’s condition.
 I haven’t read the Sedaris piece which inspired this film, but now I don’t need to.